 What Signs of Aging Do I Have to Look Out For?

-As our dogs age, their bodies begin to show the impact of genetic and environmental factors, as well as stressors and traumatic events in their lives.
+As our dogs age, their bodies begin to show the impact of genetic and environmental factors, stressors, and traumatic events.
 Lungs develop scar tissues, skin becomes fragile, fur isn’t as shiny, and muscles weaken.
 Aging is not a disease, but it does come with a range of symptoms that cause discomfort and challenges for our pooches.

 Our aging dogs face issues that range from mild to severe.
-The biggest concerns for the vast majority of senior dogs are mobility, joint problems, and osteoarthritis.
-Yet, our aging dogs can also suffer from cognitive challenges such as difficulties with memory, anxiety, and depression.
+Like their human counterparts, senior dogs’ most significant concerns are mobility, joint problems, and osteoarthritis.
+Similarly, our aging dogs can also suffer from cognitive challenges such as difficulties with memory, anxiety, and depression.
 Although less common, senior dogs sometimes experience gastrointestinal problems and other diseases like cancer.

 What Can I Do to Help My Aging Dog?

-Regardless of the issues our senior pups face, our focus must be on keeping them as comfortable as possible.
+Regardless of our senior pups’ issues, we want to keep them to be happy and comfortable.
 We can positively impact their quality of life by addressing symptoms and issues as soon as we notice them.
-Our dogs’ golden years also provide an opportunity to maintain and further strengthen the bond we have with them.
+Our dogs’ golden years also allow us to maintain and further strengthen our bond with them.
 Emotional support and love are invaluable to them during this delicate phase of their life.

 For dogs with mobility issues, even small environmental changes can make a noticeable difference in their comfort level.
 For example, you can add rugs and carpets on slippery tile, wood, or laminate floors to help provide more traction for your pups.
 This helps them get around easier and reduces stress on their aging joints.
 Improving your dogs’ mobility also helps them feel secure and strengthens their bond with us because it allows them to move freely around the house.